 As the food is moved along the gut by peristalsis, it is progressively digested and absorbed.

 Once it reaches the large intestine, it comprises largely indigestible fibre and waste products.
 The probiotics residing here continue the digestive process, releasing more nutrients to be absorbed.

 Water is also resorbed here.
 Whatever is left passes into the rectum to be excreted.

 So the food is caught, chewed, swallowed, digested, absorbed and the indigestible portion is excreted.
 Perfect!

 Does This Process Work For Cats And Dogs?

 The simplest way to provide proper nutrition for our pets is clearly to supply them with appropriate raw food.
-Fortunately there has been a huge increase in producers of raw meat and bone minces, raw meaty bones and frozen liquidized greens.
+Fortunately, there has been a huge increase in producers of raw meat and bone minces, raw meaty bones and frozen liquidised greens.

 This makes it easy for us to feed healthy food to our pets.

 You can easily buy raw meat and bone for your dogs and cats.
 But it is missing the recently digested stomach contents of herbivores.